open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 called by messaging SDKs to forward messages to the application.

-A "Deliver" span covers the call of such a callback or handler and should link to the "Create" or "Publish" spans of all messages that are forwarded via the respective call.
+A "Deliver" span covers the call of such a callback or handler and should link to the creation context of all messages that are forwarded via the respective call.

 #### Instrumenting pull-based scenarios